Learning Reviews and Processes linked to Incidents of Serious Harm or Death

 Lead: Commissioned and coordinated by the Safeguarding Adults Board.

-Purpose: Statutory, multi-agency review where an adult (aged over 18) with care and support needs has died or experienced serious harm due to abuse/neglect and there is reasonable cause for concern about how agencies worked together to safeguard the adult.
+Purpose: Statutory, multi-agency review where an adult (aged over 18) with care and support needs has died or experienced serious harm due to/suspected abuse/neglect and there is reasonable cause for concern about how agencies worked together to safeguard the adult.

 Single Agency / Management Reviews / Complaints